chanzuckerberg/napari-segmentation-workshop/content/workflow/partseg.md

 ## What is a classical segmentation pipeline?

-A classical segmentation pipeline is built around a thresholding algorithm to detect objects which intensity vary from the surrounding background.
+A classical segmentation pipeline is built around a thresholding algorithm to detect objects with intensities that vary from their surrounding background.
 It can be divided into 3 main parts:

 - **preprocessing**: preparation of images for thresholding (ex. filtering to remove noise).
 - **thresholding**: finding an intensity value that separates objects from the background.